-It is a widespread custom to eat dairy foods on Shavuot, and for many Ashkenazi Jews, that means enjoying cheesecake, blintzes, and other sweet, creamy desserts.
+Shavuot 2022 starts at sundown on Saturday, June 4.
+It is a widespread custom – and one of the defining features and many people’s favorite aspect of the holiday! – to eat dairy foods on Shavuot.
+For many Ashkenazi Jews, that means enjoying cheesecake, blintzes, and other sweet, creamy desserts.
 However, Jewish communities around the world have their own treasured Shavuot recipes that utilize local ingredients and reflect the beautiful diversity of global Jewish culture.

 We have rounded up 7 little-known foods that are enjoyed by Jews during Shavuot.
 Need a refresher first on what Shavuot is and why the Jewish people celebrate it?
 Check out our Shavuot 101 guide!

 1. Spain, Greece, and North Africa: Pan de Siete Cielos